Array§

 count<I extends any[]>(data: I, value: ElementType<I>): number

-Count the number of elements (strictly) equal to value
+Count the number of elements (strictly) equal to value in the array data.

 Source§count<I extends any[]>(value: ElementType<I>): (data: I) => number